cjfuller/crafting-sim/README.md

 keeping the chance of success at 100%.

 ## Usage:

+### Web
+A hosted web version of the optimizer is at https://optimizer.volume14.org/

+### Command-line
 Download the latest release from the releases tab.
 Be sure to grab the correct one for windows or mac/linux.
 (You must have java installed, but you probably already do.)